 Generation Next is proud to announce our books "Growing Happy, Healthy Young Minds" and "Nurturing Young Minds" are now available!
 We've brought together over 35 of our best educators for this exciting educational opportunity.
 The aim of these handbooks is to assist you to help as many young people as possible.
 Each self-contained chapter can be read in separate [...]

 Missed out on the Generation Next Mental Health and Wellbeing of Young People Seminars?
 Can’t find your notes from previous years?
 You can access presentation notes and materials from seminars in the past few years here!
-Mental Health and Wellbeing of Young People 2018 Please note: while we make every effort to provide [...]
+Student Leadership and Wellbeing Programs 2019 Please note: while we make every effort to provide you with [...]

 Last week I came across an interesting article on The Conversation.
 It was entitled, Wellbeing programmes in schools might be doing children more harm than good by Professor Kathryn Ecclestone from Sheffield University.
 It’s a counterintuitive statement isn’t it?
 How could wellbeing programmes do our students harm?
 Certainly in Australia we’re seeing an increase in [...]

 Research by Barbara Fredrickson and Martin Seligman has shown that individuals can boost their wellbeing by improving the way in which they view their life.
 1. What Went Well?
 A simple way to reframe your outlook on life is to ask, “What went well today?” and list them.
 Try to find three positives.
 This also [...]